 - Choose stories with action (e.g., vehicles moving or being fueled).

 - Answer the traditional who, what, where, when, why, and how questions.

 - Tell stories as if viewers are interested but not experts.

-- Create a simple storyboard to mock up your visual and audio ideas.
+- Create a simple script or storyboard to mock up your visual and audio ideas.

 - Find a professional videographer if it fits your budget.